- Honoring Women at UVA Law

 1958 John F. Merchant is first African-American to graduate from the Law School; first Law Day celebrating alumni reunions is held.

 1961 Third-floor addition to Clark Hall provides faculty lounge, more classrooms, and faculty offices; University requires undergraduate degree for admission.

 1963 F.D.G.
 Ribble retires, Hardy C. Dillard becomes fourth dean; Virginia Journal of International Law begins publication.

 1968 Monrad G. Paulsen appointed fifth dean.

-1970 All schools in University opened to women.
+1970 Elaine Jones is the first African-American woman to graduate from the Law School.
+All schools in University opened to women.

 1974 Law School moves to new building (later renamed Henry Malcolm Withers Hall) on North Grounds.